mozilla/global-sprint/_articles/collaboration-tools.md

 You DON’T need to be an expert in GitHub to participate or lead a project at the Sprint.
 If you’ve written a blog post or posted a comment online, used an online forum, clicked around a website to find information, or used tags to search for content on a site, many of GitHub’s basic collaboration features will be familiar.

-To prepare for the Sprint, Project leads use GitHub to set up a collection of project files (called a repository), create project documentation in the repository, and create “issues” or chunks of work that participants can help with-- our Project Lead Guide includes GitHub tutorials, tips, and templates.
+To prepare for the Sprint, project leads use GitHub to set up a collection of project files (called a repository), create project documentation in the repository, and create “issues” or chunks of work that participants can help with.
+Our [Project Lead Guide](https://mozilla.github.io/global-sprint/project-lead-guide/) includes GitHub tutorials, tips, and templates.
 Participants use GitHub learn about projects, see what tasks they might take on, and discuss and share work.
-See the Participant Guide for tutorials and tips.
+See the [Participant Guide](https://mozilla.github.io/global-sprint/participants-guide/) for tutorials and tips.

 ### Etherpad
 Etherpad at the Sprint, a web-based text editor for note-taking and collaboration.
 We use etherpad during our video calls, to keep track of the schedule, and share notes and comments on project updates.